jkaminsky2/CSE-151A-Project-/README.md

 Increase dataset size (go back into the data processing stage, use more samples) ⇔ leverage unreasonable effectiveness of data to improve model performance

 # Milestone 3

-3/10/24 Note: Joey Kaminsky improved Model 1 (from Checkpoint 3) by 5% (up to 65% testing accuracy) by using class weights, early stopping, and utilizing softmax in both the hidden and output layers.
-This is due to the imbalance present in our data, where getting the class weights can help the model understand the imbalance data better.
-Additionally, the addition of early stopping and softmax allow the model to achieve high accuracies by avoiding overfitting issues and explore different activation functions that best fit the problem at hand, respectively.
-While this is a slight improvement to our model, we are still dealing with the issue of the model underfitting due to trying to predict the first class too often–due to its higher frequency in the data.
-We try to fix this issue in the SVM model (model 2).
-The updates are at the beginning of Checkpoint 4 code.

 #### 3. Evaluate training versus testing error.